 Provide cancer patients with more time

-Your gift will help speed our research up, making our blood test and novel treatment approach available to patients more quickly, in-turn providing them with more time to beat the disease.
+Your gift will help to speed up our research, making our blood test and novel treatment approach available to patients more quickly, in-turn providing them with more time to beat the disease.

 Develop a more personalised approach to cancer treatment

-Cancer treatments are harsh, the side effects are often severe and patient quality of life during treatment can be severely affected.
-Patients too often undergo unsuccessful treatment because oncologists don’t have reliable information on a patient’s cancer and its likely response to treatment.
-Our blood test will personalise cancer treatment by providing vital, patient centric information that is likely to increase the chances of patients receiving a highly effective treatment.
+Cancer treatments are harsh: the side effects are often severe and patient quality of life during treatment can be severely affected.
+Too often, patients endure unsuccessful treatment because oncologists don’t have reliable information on a patient’s cancer and its likely response to treatment.
+Our blood test will personalise cancer treatment by providing vital, patient-centric information that will mean patients receive effective treatment, early on.

 Improve the survival prognosis for cancer patients